Certificates of quality

 cupping when sawn into lumber.

-Relative Humidity - The amount of
+Relative Humidity - amount of

 relative humidity for a home is between 35% and 45%, too much above or below these levels